lambdamikel/Busch-2090/README.md

 1. Test all op-codes for correct behavior, correct Carry and Zero flag behavior, etc.
 2. The R3 reset button unfortunately also clears the RAM memory of the emulator.
 Hence, add a reset button that doesn't do that.
 3. Add the "real" ``PGM 7``, which is the Nim game.
 I need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing of this game in the Busch manuals :-(
 4. Add some more ``PGM`` programs, e.g., the Lunar Lander from the manual.
 5. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).
 6. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.
 7. Add four digital inputs, like in the real Busch Microtronic, for hardware hacking.
-These inputs are are read via the DIN data in op-code, ``FDx``, which is currently useless due to the lack of these inputs.
+These inputs are read via the DIN data in op-code, ``FDx``, which is currently useless due to the lack of these inputs.
 Perhaps I can use the still unassigned ``D0`` - ``D3`` Arduino pins for that.
 8. With 7. done, control a Speech Synthesizer from these ports!
 A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.
 9. Try to connect a character display, such as the Hitachi HD44780.
 10. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.